-Royals' Perez injures left knee during Venezuela's WBC win
+Venezuela's Salvador Perez done in WBC with knee injury

-GUADALAJARA, Mexico (AP) -- All-Star catcher Salvador Perez injured his left knee in a home-plate collision with Drew Butera, his backup with the Kansas City Royals, and Venezuela rallied to beat Italy 11-10 Saturday in the World Baseball Classic on Martin Prado's 10th-inning double.
+GUADALAJARA, Mexico (AP) -- All-Star catcher Salvador Perez injured his left knee in a home-plate collision with Drew Butera, his backup with the Kansas City Royals, in a game between Venezuela and Italy and will be out for the rest of the World Baseball Classic.

-Italy's Butera stumbled into Perez to end the ninth inning with the score tied at 10.
+Italy's Butera stumbled into Perez, and the backstop held onto the ball to end the ninth inning with the score tied at 10.
 Butera appeared to try limiting contact with Perez but still fell into his left knee, and Perez struggled to put weight on the leg as he was helped off the field.

-''Salvador has a loose knee and he's going to go to the clinic for X-rays to see if everything is fine'', Venezuela manager Omar Vizquel said. ''Right now, he*s a question mark for tomorrow's game.''
+Team Venezuela released a statement saying Perez had an MRI that showed no damage to the knee beyond swelling and that he'd miss the rest of the tournament.

+Perez hit a two-run homer in the ninth inning to put Venezuela ahead 10-8.
+Perez is a four-time All-Star and Gold Glove Award winner and has averaged 137.5 games per season behind the plate over the past four years.
+The 2015 World Series MVP had surgery in 2012 to repair a lateral meniscus tear in his left knee.

 Tigers reliever Francisco Rodriguez was also injured on the play.
 The Venezuelan right-hander made a relay toss to Perez, then fell to the ground.
-It was unclear what his injury was.

-Perez hit a two-run homer in the ninth inning to put Venezuela ahead 10-8.
-Perez is a four-time All-Star and Gold Glove Award winner and has averaged 137.5 games per season behind the plate over the past four years.
-He had surgery in 2012 to repair a lateral meniscus tear in his left knee.
+''Francisco Rodriguez pulled a groin, but he said it's a cramp and that he*s going to be OK,'' Venezuela*s manager Omar Vizquel said. ''I talked to him and he said that he is fine.''

 Prado, who plays for the Atlanta Braves, brought home Houston's Jose Altuve with his hit to center field.